Sasha Bordeaux: Checkmate

-While in prison custody, Sasha is severely wounded by another prisoner and would have died had the government agency Checkmate not given her medical treatment.
+While in prison custody, Bordeaux is severely wounded by another prisoner and would have died had the government agency Checkmate not given her medical treatment.
 They fake her death and offer to give her a new name and identity (complete with plastic surgery) if she works for them.
 With no other options, she agrees.

-Batman tirelessly searches for Sasha, not believing she died in prison.
+Batman tirelessly searches for Bordeaux, not believing she died in prison.
 To facilitate this, he disrupts all of Checkmate's operations in Gotham City.
 The group eventually organizes a meeting between the two, where Wayne confesses his love for her.
-Sasha, though feeling the same way, realizes that her new life would prevent them from being together and tells him to let her go.
+Bordeaux, though feeling the same way, realizes that her new life would prevent them from being together and tells him to let her go.

 Over time, Bordeaux rises through the ranks of Checkmate and becomes right hand to Maxwell Lord, the group's leader.
 Lord later hijacks the Brother Eye satellite that Batman created to monitor superhuman activity.
-Brother I itself recently became sentient due to the actions of Alexander Luthor Jr. as a part of his plans for the Infinite Crisis.
 He also creates a cyborg army known as OMACs (humans transformed by a virus) programmed to hunt and kill superhumans or specific targets.
-During his rule, Lord kills all who oppose him, assisted by Brother I who monitors for rebellion.
-Sasha feigns loyalty to stay alive, but breaks the pretense when Lord kills his former ally Blue Beetle (Ted Kord) and orders Sasha to dispose of his corpse.
-Filled with hatred for herself and Lord, she sends Kord's trademark goggles to Batman as part of a message detailing Lord's madness.
+During his rule, Lord kills all who oppose him, assisted by Brother I. Bordeaux feigns loyalty to stay alive, but breaks the pretense when Lord kills his former ally Ted Kord.
+Bordeaux sends Kord's trademark goggles to Batman as part of a message detailing Lord's madness.

-After revealing Sasha's betrayal, Brother I sends out an OMAC squad, who finds Sasha and Batman in an abandoned warehouse just after they share a kiss.
-The OMACs' goal of killing Batman and taking Sasha only partly succeeds, as Batman escapes.
-Realizing he cannot get any information out of Sasha, Lord imprisons her and brainwashes Superman in an attempt to kill Batman before Wonder Woman kills him.
+After revealing Bordeaux's betrayal, Brother I sends out an OMAC squad, who finds Bordeaux and Batman in an abandoned warehouse just after they share a kiss.
+The OMACs' goal of killing Batman and taking Bordeaux only partly succeeds, as Batman escapes.
+Realizing he cannot get any information out of Bordeaux, Lord imprisons her and brainwashes Superman in an attempt to kill Batman, only to be killed by Wonder Woman.

 Cyborg

-With the help of another imprisoned agent, Jessica Midnight (who attempted to assassinate Lord earlier), Bordeaux escapes and sets out to kill Lord, unaware he is already dead.
-As they are on their way out, an OMAC attacks the two and impales Bordeaux, transforming her into an OMAC cyborg.
+Bordeaux escapes and sets out to kill Lord, unaware he is already dead.
+As they are on their way out, an OMAC attacks the two and impales Bordeaux, turning her into an OMAC cyborg.
+She retains most of her human features, although her skin now has a metallic coating and one of her eye sockets is empty.
+She also retains her free will, unlike the other OMACs.

 With Lord's death, Brother I rechristens itself "Brother Eye" and activates all the remaining OMACs to kill Earth's superhumans.
 Bordeaux contacts the other various factions of Checkmate who left after Lord's takeover, apologizing for Lord and asking them to rejoin.

 She then creates a computer virus and links to the Brother Eye satellite.
-The virus, along with a massive electromagnetic pulse blast created by the various superheroes, disables the majority of the OMACs.
+The virus, along with a massive electromagnetic pulse blast created by the various superheroes, disables most of the OMACs.
 Brother I escapes with 200,000 OMACS.